 8. I preface everything, thus the title of my blog.
-I’m not sure my friends like the quirk or think I need to stop it immediately.
+I’m not sure whether my friends like the quirk or think I need to stop it immediately.

 9. I’m allergic to chocolate.
 It’s actually a metabolic intolerance, but essentially it just means I have to avoid it like the plague.
 Seriously, life without chocolate?
 Very, very hard.

-10. I have always wanted to be a writer, and have been working hard to get my voice Out There for a long time.
+10. I have always wanted to be a writer, and have been working hard to get my voice out there for a long time.
 You should read my stuff, then tell other people to do the same.
 We would be BFFs if you did this regularly.
 If you’re looking to hire a writer?
 I’m your gal.
 And you look really lovely today.

 11. My friend strong-armed me into blogging more regularly and seriously in 2008, saying it would help my writing if I wrote about all the stuff Life throws at me (like lemons…and poop) that gets in the way along this journey to the career I always wanted.
 It was probably the best advice I ever got.